localhost8080/multiloquent/README.md

   Version 6.1.0 adds wordpress theme customisation API for theme colours and text colours.
-  Version 6.4.0 adds support for custom header images Version 7.0.0 adds support for bootswatch themes via the customisation panel
+  Version 6.4.0 adds support for custom header images Version 7.0.0 adds support for bootswatch themes via the customisation panel Version 7.1.0 adds a selector to switch between tags and excerpts in archives and the featured posts display

 Multiloquent is responsive and uses bootstrap for interface elements.